KvalitetsIT/helm-service-chart/service/documentation/10_AddingSealedSecret.md

 > see full configuration [here]( #Configuration)

-With sealed secrets it is possible to store your secret in github.
+With sealed secrets it is possible to store your secrets in github with no security-risk.
 Sounds like something for you?
 [Follow this guide!](https://doc.hosting.kitkube.dk/deployment/secrets/)
 ```yaml
 sealedSecret:
   my-secret: